maelihector/Train-Scheduler/README.md

 ## How does Train Arrivals work?

-Train Arrivals uses [Firebase Realtime Database](https://firebase.google.com/) and [Moment.js](http://momentjs.com/)to host arrival and departure data and to retrieve and manipulate the data.
-This allows for Train Arrivals to provide up-to-date information about various trains; namely their arrival time and a minute countdown until the train's next arrival.
+Train Arrivals uses [Firebase Realtime Database](https://firebase.google.com/) and [Moment.js](http://momentjs.com/) to host arrival and departure data and to retrieve and manipulate the data.
+This allows for Train Arrivals to provide up-to-date information about various trains, namely their arrival time and a minute countdown until the train's next arrival.

 ## What does Train Arrivals do?